DSC-VJTI/a-z-cloud/content/docs/O/openMetrics.md

 OpenMetrics is used in production by many large enterprises, including GitLab, DoorDash, Grafana Labs, Chronosphere, Everquote, and SoundCloud.

-OpenMetrics stems from the stats formats used inside of Prometheus and Google’s Monarch time-series infrastructure, which underpins both Stackdriver and internal monitoring applications

 ### What’s new in OpenMetrics?

 The good news?
 OpenMetrics is largely the same as the Prometheus text format.